Upcoming Events with the Catholic Diocese of San Diego

 Pastoral Center 3888 Paducah Drive, San Diego, CA, United States

-ARE YOU READY TO GET ON THE PLATFORM???
-The Vatican’s Dicastery for Promoting Integral Human Development invites us all to take creation care action via the Laudato Si’ Action Platform, or LSAP, and Creation Care Ministry is here to help you take part in this annual cycle of reflecting and planning new creation care steps […]
+The Vatican’s Dicastery for Promoting Integral Human Development invites us all to take creation care action via the Laudato Si’ Action Platform, or LSAP, and Creation Care Ministry is here to help you take part in this annual cycle of reflecting and planning new creation care steps to lessen our harmful impact upon the earth […]

 About the Coat of Arms